davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Introduction

 An X.509 certificate {{!RFC5280}} relates two entities in the PKI: information about a subject and a proof from an issuer.
+Viewing the PKI as a graph of with entities as nodes, as in {{?RFC4158}}, a certificate is an edge between the subject and issuer.

+In some contexts, an application needs standalone subject information instead of a certificate.
+In the graph model, the application needs a node, not an edge.
-Some applications, however, only require subject information.
-For example, an X.509 trust anchor is described by information about the subject (a root certification authority, or root CA).
-The relying party trusts this information out-of-band and does not require an issuer's signature.
+For example, certification path validation ({{Section 6 of !RFC5280}}) begins at a trust anchor, or root certification authority (root CA).
+The application trusts this trust anchor information out-of-band and does not require an issuer's signature.

-X.509 does not define such a structure.
-Instead, X.509 trust anchors often use "self-signed" certificates, where the CA's key is used to sign the certificate.
+X.509 does not define a structure for this scenario.
+Instead, X.509 trust anchors are often represented with "self-signed" certificates, where the subject's key signs over itself.
 Other formats, such as {{?RFC5914}} exist to convey trust anchors, but self-signed certificates remain widely used.
 Additionally, some TLS {{?RFC8446}}
 server deployments use self-signed certificates when they do not intend to present a CA-issued identity, instead expecting the relying party to